Practice 01 · Technology Optimization

 25-40%

 Calibrated to peer and industry benchmarks at engagement scoping.
-Actual ranges depend on company size, current stack maturity, and category mix.
+Actual ranges depend on company size, current stack maturity, category mix, and how sub-optimized existing contracts are.

 Two ways to engage